 Another 22 soldiers have been captured, although three were freed Wednesday.

-The military source said that soldiers as they advanced had freed seven police being held by the jihadists.
+During their advance, he added, soldiers had freed seven members of the police being held by the jihadists.

-A group of some 20 policemen are still in the hands of the jihadists who stormed a police post in Arsal on Saturday at the outset of the clashes.
+The seven were different from a group of some 20 policemen still being held, who were captured when jihadists stormed a police post in Arsal on Saturday as the clashes erupted.

-Medical services took advantage of the quiet Thursday to send in ambulances to evacuate at least 44 wounded people, both Lebanese and Syrians, the Red Cross said.
+Medical services took advantage of the quiet to send in ambulances to evacuate the wounded.

 At least three civilians have been confirmed killed in the fighting, but the toll is believed to be much higher.

-The United Nations High Commissioner for Refugees said Thursday it had reports from field hospitals of at least 47 people killed and 268 wounded.
+The United Nations High Commissioner for Refugees said earlier this week it had reports from field hospitals of at least 38 people killed and 268 wounded.

 The fighting has prompted widespread concern in Lebanon, with the army and politicians urging the international community to offer assistance.